greenelab/lab-website-template/_members/vincent-rubinetti.md

   twitter: vincerubinetti
 ---

-Vince is a staff frontend developer in the Greene Lab.
+Vince is a staff frontend developer.
 His job is to take the studies, projects, and ideas of his colleagues and turn them into beautiful, dynamic, fully-realized web applications.
 His work includes app development, website development, UI/UX design, logo design, and anything else visual or creative.
 Outside of the lab, Vince is a freelance [music composer](https://www.vincentrubinetti.com/) for indie video games and the YouTube channel [3Blue1Brown](https://www.youtube.com/3blue1brown).